GBuritica/GBuritica.github.io/README.md

 ## Research:

-I work in the field of extreme value theory in the mid point between probabilistic and stastitics problems.
+I work in the field of extreme value theory in the mid point between probabilistic and stastitical problems.
-I'm interested in environmental and econometric applications to risk assessment.
+I'm interested in risk assessment with applications to environmental sciences and econometrics.